6 min read

 We’re looking for venue quotes that match the type of the event that we are hosting.

+In other words, an event that is a daytime or evening event NOT an overnight.
 When you shift your perspective and realize that you’re not looking for a hotel accommodation quote of what it would cost to spend the night then we can shift into defining the event and connecting with venues that are offering spaces similar to what we both have and need for a reasonable and comparable price.

 Let’s illustrate this with some examples: